Pakistan's Islamic parties push for Taliban recognition in Afghanistan | DW | 08.10.2021

 "There is no reason to recognize that government," he said.

-The Taliban has already banned women's education, employment and participation in social and political life, women rights activist Farzana Bari told DW.
+The Taliban have already banned women's education, employment and participation in social and political life, women's rights activist Farzana Bari told DW.

 "No recognition should be accorded to them unless they decide to hold fair and free elections, lifting all restrictions on women and accepting all international covenants on human rights," she said.